ovibarac/Hidden-Killer/README.md

 Game made in Unity in 3 days for the Spooktober Game Jam competition.
 Ranked 27/166.
 All assets created by me.

-Download build or play on itch.io page: https://slipperytater.itch.io/hidden-killer
+Download or play on itch.io page: https://slipperytater.itch.io/hidden-killer

 itch.io profile: https://slipperytater.itch.io/